 For internal links there are a minimum two verification pieces of information and one setting to make.

 From.
 The source note, set automatically.
-A pop-up allows the link to originate from the current alias or the alias' A pop-up allows the link to originate from the current alias or the alias' original note.
+A pop-up allows the link to originate from the current alias or the alias' original note.
+A pop-up allows the link to originate from the current alias or the alias' original note.

 To.
 The destination note; omitted for web links.
 A pop-up allows the link to terminate at an alias or the alias' original note.